culmat/eExplorer/README.md

 only natural we long for an easy integration in Eclipse.
 There are many plugins that allow to copy a resources path to clipboard (to paste it into Explorer), to open a terminal, to open Explorer.

 I habe been using EasyShell for a long time, and still use it.
-But I found myself having to many Explorer Windows open on a regular basis.
+But I found myself having too many Explorer Windows open on a regular basis.
 That is why I wrote eExplorer.
 Now the terminal, unzip, thumbnail, git bash, and many more are always present.

 I hope you like eExplorer - you can [request features and report issues](./issues) or you might try another option like